wmfs/sharepoint/README.md

 openssl req -x509 -newkey rsa:4096 -keyout key.pem -out cert.pem -days 365
 ```

-Note that (if your on Windows), if openssl hangs, press ctrl+c a couple of times to return to the command prompt and re-run the command, but pre-pend '<code>winpty</code>' and a space (so the command starts like <code>winpty openssl...</code>).
+Note that (if your on Windows), if openssl hangs at any point, press ctrl+c a couple of times to return to the command prompt and re-run the command, but pre-pend '<code>winpty</code>' and a space (so the command starts like <code>winpty openssl...</code>).

 After executing the above command, you will be asked to enter the following information...